Kandreas9/dotscript/README.md

 The intended usage is to use the `setup.sh` script at the top level of the repository, despite that until I have tested the `setup.sh` script to a bigger extent then I would recommend running all four scripts in the `/scripts` folder one by one in this order specifically:

 > :warning: Before you can run any of the 5 scripts that are included in the project you have to give them executable permission potentially.
-If a script can't run after you just clone the project then go ahead and run this command for each script `chmod +x /path/to/script.sh` while replacing the path to the path of each of the scripts installed in your computer. **Be very carefull** when adding any permissions or running any scripts.
+If a script can't run after you just clone the project then go ahead and run this command for each script `chmod +x /path/to/script.sh` while replacing the path to the path of each of the scripts installed in your computer. **Be very careful** when adding any permissions or running any scripts.
 Do not trust me or anyone and make sure you do your own research for safety reasons.

 1. **install.sh** :point_right: This bash script does a few things.
-	- First it installs rosetta 2 if it hasn't already been installed.
+	- First it installs Rosetta 2 if it hasn't already been installed.
 	- Next if brew isn't installed, brew will be installed (If you haven't installed the x-code tools yet, while brew tries to be installed it will prompt to get the x-code tools as well).
 	- Finally it will install all the packages for brew in a given list inside of the bash script.
 2. **applications.sh** :point_right: This bash script contains a list of links which get used to install and setup all the applications i.g. discord, docker desktop, etc.